cwendorf/Sourcebook/EASI/data-analysis/standardized.md

 ### Computing Transformations

-Type the following to use a formula to calculate a new vector with the transformed scores.
+Use a formula to calculate a new vector with the transformed scores.

 ```{r}
 trOutcome <- Outcome + 1
 ```

-Type the following to create and display a the data set.
+Create and display a the data set in a frame.

 ```{r}
 construct(Outcome, trOutcome)